 I have a National Trust membership and part of the membership requires me to travel to every possible National Trust Site so I feel like I have my money’s worth.
 So far I think I am doing pretty well.
 I am not sure how many places I have been to so far, but if I paid the full entry price at all of these places I would be broke.
-This weekend’s choice was Standen House in Sussex again.
+This weekend’s choice was the historic Standen House in Sussex again.
 I have been here a few times before but this is the first time mid-winter.
 Apart from the fact it was 4c and windy, which made it feel like the Arctic, the visit was still nice and unique, like every visit.

 Generally, Standen House is a huge house with loads of old stuff inside, set in gorgeous gardens.
 The house was built in the late 19th century and a family from Birmingham, who made money in the industrial boom, moved in and made it theirs.
 This all means that it is an interesting place with a huge variety of plants put into a tiered garden.
 If you want the full history of the house and gardens, visit this link here.
 Click Here.